 The project is realised in partnership with Marina Wild, member of the NUI Galway Arts Office.
 Marina also is an artist and illustrator whose workshop is in Spiddal, near the city of Galway.

 "The Arty Scientist" workshop will be presented on Sunday 27th November in NUI Galway.
-It has received funding from the Galway Science and Technology Festival.
+It has received funding from the French Embassy and the Galway Science and Technology Festival.